 Actions like shopping cart abandonment emails can remind consumers to complete a transaction.
-Cart abandonment reminders fairly popular with those aged 25-34, with 41% saying they appreciated the follow-up, according to a study from AgilOne.
+Cart abandonment reminders are fairly popular with those aged 25-34, with 41% saying they appreciated the follow-up, according to a study from AgilOne.
 Similarly, the second most appreciated type of remarketing outreach was that of VIP customer appreciation emails.
-51 percent of those surveyed say they appreciated the outreach.
+51 percent of those surveyed said they appreciated the outreach.

 Tips on Applying Remarketing & Retargeting Campaigns